pquerna/distsync/README.md

 # distsync: sync files from object stores to your servers.

-`distsync` makes synchronizing files from an object store like S3 to your servers very easy.
-It is not intended for __personal__ use, instead it is the best damn way to sync tarballs to servers.
+`distsync` is the best damn way to distribute tarballs from your CI to many servers.
+Unlike projects like [syncthing](https://github.com/syncthing/syncthing) is not intended for __personal__ use, all options are optimized for server use.

-This means distsync is only optimized to move your application tarball or docker export from your CI, to a group of servers.
+This means distsync is only optimized to move your application tarball or docker export from your CI, to a group of servers, using public cloud object stores as it's primary storage backend.
 It can optionally use BitTorrent to accelerate delivery and reduce S3 costs.

 ## Features